tsbohc/hori-hori/readme.md

 Here is a nice black: "#000000"
 ```

-Due to the nature of how nyaml is implemented, evaluating a leaf is a matter of replacing it with its `${!key}`.
+Due to the nature of how nyoml is implemented, evaluating a leaf is a matter of replacing it with its `${!key}`.

 ### package manager